autistic-symposium/master-algorithms-py/trees/README.md

 <br>

-* for the recursive solution, in the worst case, the depth of the recursion is equal to the height of the tree. therefore, the time complexity would be `O(h)`. the space complexity is also `O(h)`.
+* for the recursive solution, the depth of the recursion is equal to the height of the tree in the worst case. therefore, the time complexity would be `O(h)`. the space complexity is also `O(h)`.

-* for an iterative solution, the time complexity is equal to the loop time which is also `O(h)`, while the space complexity is `O(1)`.
+* for the iterative solution, the time complexity is equal to the loop time which is also `O(h)`, while the space complexity is `O(1)`.

 <br>